SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 ===

-Now you can continue your work in the master branch.
+Now you can continue your work in the main branch.
 To avoid cluttering up the repo with lots of old branches, it's a good idea to delete old unused branches.
 Use the `-d` option on `git branch`:

 ~~~bash